-Your gift this tax-time will help us achieve Catherine’s dream of eradicating fistula in Ethiopia by 2030.
+Your gift will help us achieve Catherine’s dream of eradicating fistula in Ethiopia by 2030.

 Sixty years ago, Drs Reg and Catherine Hamlin travelled to Ethiopia for what was meant to be a three-year post.
 When they arrived they found thousands of women suffering from devastating fistula injuries.
 They knew they could never turn their back on these women.
 This was a turning point for maternal health in Ethiopia.

 Hamlin Fistula Ethiopia began with two committed, pioneering surgeons.
 Now in 2019, Catherine’s team of 550 dedicated staff work across the Addis Ababa Fistula Hopsital, five regional Hamlin Fistula hospitals, a college training Hamlin midwives and Hamlin’s rehabilitation centre.
 Every patient is given a customised program of treatment, nutrition, physiotherapy and counselling, known as the Hamlin Model of Care.
 Since the Hamlins’ arrival in 1959, the Hamlin team has treated over 60,000 women to repair their fistula injuries.

 Catherine and Reg first opened their Addis Ababa Fistula Hospital in 1974 and it has retained its mantle as a world-class fistula treatment facility and centre of excellence.
 Today the clinical team at Hamlin Fistula Ethiopia comprises some of the finest fistula surgeons in the world.